iwanders/micro_hap/README.md

 - On error handling.
 The pairing handling returns `PairingError` which provide relevant information what went wrong.
   The `ble` layer changes this into appropriate `ble::pdu::HapBleStatusError` errors that are responded to the client, only real trouble errors are bubbled up to the calling code.
+- The `InternalError` is internal, some of its values end up being HAP protocol status results, others end up bubbling through to the user application like `InterfaceError`.

 ## Todo
 - ~Clean up error handling.n (snafu / thiserror?)~